amanyadav19/amanyadav19/README.md

-Hi, I’m Aman Yadav, senior CSE undergraduate at IIT Bombay.
+Hi, I’m Aman Yadav, graudated in CSE from IIT Bombay.
-I'm interested in blockchains, databases and information retrieval.
+I'm interested in quant finance, blockchains and information retrieval.